visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 When a parallel program saves out its data files, often the most efficient method of I/O is for each processor to write its own piece of the simulation, or domain, to its own Silo_ file.
 If each processor writes its own Silo_ file then no communication or synchronization must take place to manage access to a shared file.
 However, once the simulation has completed, there are many files and all of them are required to reconstitute the simulated object.
-Plotting each domain file in VisIt would be very tedious so Silo provides functions to create what is known as a "master file", which is a top-level file that effectively unifies all of the domain files into a whole.
+Expecting a user to plot each domain file manually in VisIt would be very tedious.
+So, Silo_ provides functions to create what is known as a *master* file (or *root* file), which is a top-level file that defines cooresponding objects which list all their constituent Silo_ objects in the the domain files.
 When you open a master file in VisIt_ and plot variables out of it, all domains are plotted.

 Master files contain what are known as multimeshes, multivars, and multimaterials.